 I had my journalist pants on and was hoping to bust a few conspiracy theories wide open!
-They don’t call me Craig the Conspiracist for nothing!
+They do call me Craig the Conspiracist!

 Atlantis, At Last!

 I said my goodbyes to my new friends then headed for the other delights the Space Center had to offer, beginning with the newly completed $1 million retirement home for the Space Shuttle, Atlantis!

 I was very impressed with this.
 The exhibition began with a short projection movie, which concluded in a pretty special way (I won’t spoil the surprise!)

 The world’s first reusable spacecraft is truly an engineering marvel.
 Smaller than I’d anticipated but makes sense when you think about the fuel required breaking free from Earth’s gravity.
 With the cargo doors wide open the Shuttle reminded me of a giant Ford Transit, basically just a giant delivery truck/work van with its small passenger cabin and large payload section, albeit a thoroughly impressive one.

 There was also a realistic (so I’m told) launch simulator, and because it was low season I went straight to the front of the line.

 Spaceports, Airports for Space Shuttles!

-We also had the chance to see the newly refurbished Launch Complex 39A (which in the past has been the launch pad for many important launches such as Apollo).
+We also had the chance to see the newly refurbished Launch Complex 39A (which in the past has been the launchpad for many important launches such as Apollo).
 39A will be the spaceport for Elon Musk’s company, Space X.